Glossary

 In recent years, there has been a growing interest in the adoption of Circular Economy models, which provide for the recovery and reuse of resources, in order to reduce waste and promote environmental sustainability.

-• Companies Circular Economy
+• Communication Circular Economy

 Perfomance-based Economy